Best Dog Water Bottles of 2026

 Cleaning: Dishwasher safe

-What we liked: Carry strap and carabiner is well balanced and can attach to a leach or waistbelt for hands free carrying, lightweight materials, and the bowl is designed taller on one side so you can tilt the bottle when you are providing water for your dog
+What we liked: Carry strap and carabiner are well balanced and can attach to a leash or waistbelt for hands-free carrying, lightweight materials, and the bowl is designed taller on one side so you can tilt the bottle when you are providing water for your dog

 What we didn’t like: Users with larger hands had a harder time opening and closing the lock, and the carry strap didn’t feel as sturdy as other models

 This bottle is very similar to the Springer Pets Flip Dog Travel Bottle and was almost our overall winner.
-A couple of our human testers had issues being able to twist the lock easily, which is why the Springer Pets Flip Dog Travel Bottle beat it for best overall.
+A couple of our human testers had trouble twisting the lock easily, which is why the Springer Pets Flip Dog Travel Bottle beat it for best overall.
 This is another squeeze-to-fill design.
 This bottle did not drain as well as others we tested.

-We really like the design on the silicone cup on this one, which is longer on one side so you can fill and tilt without spilling for easier drinking.
-We also like the included carry strap for this bottle that is centered around the bottle, keeping it well balanced if it is attached to a leach or running belt.
+We really like the design of the silicone cup on this one, which is longer on one side so you can fill it and tilt it without spilling, making it easier to drink.
+We also like the included carry strap for this bottle, which is centered around the bottle, keeping it well balanced when attached to a leash or running belt.
 The bottles come in a few different colorways with a black silicone flip-top bowl.

 Gorilla Grip